CarloWood/linuxviewer-examples/README.md

 # linuxviewer-examples

-This repository contains the examples of https://carlowood.github.io/linuxviewer/
+This repository is a git submodule for the project https://github.com/CarloWood/linuxviewer and contains the examples of https://carlowood.github.io/linuxviewer/